vanweric/Affapy/doc/source/installation.rst

 Installation
 ============

-You can install latest release of the *AffApy* library with pip3:
+You can install latest release of the *affapy* library with pip3:

 .. code-block:: bash

-    pip3 install AffApy
+    pip3 install affapy

 The library uses *mpmath* for multiprecision calculations.